 3. Posture assessment happens.

-4. Session marked as Compliant.
+4. Session is marked as Compliant.

-5. Change of Authorization (COA) triggered by posture status change leads to re-authentication of the endpoint to apply the next access level.
+5. Change of Authorization (COA) (triggered by posture status change) leads to re-authentication of the endpoint to apply the next access level.

 6. Accounting stop for session ABC comes to PSN2.

-After step 6 session, ABC getting stuck in the stale state on the PSN1 as there would not be an accounting stop message processed on this PSN to remove it.
-The session may not be removed for a long time if deployment does not experience a high number of authentication attempts.
+After that, ABC gets stuck in the stale state on the PSN1 because ther is no accounting stop message processed on this PSN to remove it.

 Example of the stale session in Load Balancer (LB) environment :